Generational drive: Toby's Body and Fender still thriving after 80 years

 That proved important when national chains began buying up mom-and-pop body shops.

-“I got nervous when some of the big chains came in,” said Keith.
+“I got nervous when some of the big chains came in,” Keith said.

 But instead of declining, business ramped up.